Gandi-IDE/scratch-vm/README.md

 There is an event for stop on Runtime and VirtualMachine: RUNTIME_STOPPED (similar to RUNTIME_STARTED)

+### Runtime.stageWidth / Runtime.stageHeight

+These control the width and height of the stage.
+Set them to values other than 480 and 360 respectively to get custom stage sizes.

 ### COMPILE_ERROR event

 A COMPILE_ERROR is fired on Runtime and VirtualMachine when a script couldn't be compiled.